wweiradio/pkg-relative-import/README.md

 The explanation in the document failed to mention that it depends on one condition, the interpreter is invoked from outside of the toplevel packages.

-If the interperter is invoked from, for example, echo.py, which tries to use formats/wavread.py, the original relative import
+If the interpreter is invoked from, for example, echo.py, which tries to use formats/wavread.py, the original relative import
 ```
         #in echo.py
         from ..formats import wavread